jingyizhuo/CESM2-FA_TC/CHAZ/CHAZ.md

 ⚠️ The current version of CHAZ does **not** include TCGI and PI calculations — you will need to generate these datasets separately (see [TCGI.md](https://github.com/jingyizhuo/CESM2-FA_TC/blob/main/CHAZ/TCGI.md)) and link them into the CHAZ working directory using `ln -sf` (this step is already handled in the `main.sh` script below).

+⚠️ If you only have monly U, V, you will must need to get the wind coveriance data from other sources.
+Here I use the wind coveriance derived from daily CESM2-CMIP6 U, V. (data saved at `/data0/jzhuo/tc_risk/CESM2/CMIP6_CESM2/windcov/`)

 **2. Create a working directory**
 For each case, make a dedicated working directory under:
    `/data0/jzhuo/tc_risk/CESM2/CHAZ/work/`

 ## 3️⃣ Run CHAZ! — Set Parameters and Execute the Analysis via a bash script `main.sh`

 📝 CHAZ is controlled via `Namelist.py`, which determines whether to run the **preprocessing** or **downscaling** steps and defines the paths to required input data.